rakshitgupta23/CosmoView/README.md

 - Visit the CosmoView Web App.
 - The application will automatically fetch and display the latest APOD image.
-- Use the sidebar to read detailed information about the image.
+- Use the sidebar by clicking on the i button to read detailed information about the image.
 - Cached data will be used to improve performance, so you can enjoy a faster and smoother experience.

 ## Technologies Used